 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on the Texas Workforce Commission’s (TWC) Common Exit policy and related processes.
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on the Texas Workforce Commission’s (TWC) common exit policy and related processes.

+This updated letter provides clarification relating to the implementation of WorkInTexas.com as TWC’s workforce case management system.

+RESCISSIONS:

+WD Letter 27-20

 BACKGROUND:

 On December 19, 2016, the US Department of Labor (DOL) published Training and Employment Guidance Letter (TEGL) 10-16, titled “Performance Accountability Guidance for Workforce Innovation and Opportunity Act (WIOA) Title I, Title II, Title III and Title IV Core Programs.”
-This TEGL, developed jointly with the US Department of Education (ED), and updated as TEGL 10-16, Change 1, on August 23, 2017, provides states with guidance on performance accountability for core programs under the Workforce Innovation and Opportunity Act (WIOA).
+This TEGL, developed jointly with the US Department of Education (ED), and subsequently updated as TEGL 10-16, Change 2, on September 15, 2022, provides states with guidance on performance accountability for core programs under the Workforce Innovation and Opportunity Act (WIOA).

-Per TEGL 10-16, Change 1, states are encouraged to implement a common exit policy.
-For states implementing common exit, a participant enrolled in multiple DOL-administered programs is exited only when all exit criteria are met for all programs included in the common exit policy.
+Per TEGL 10-16, Change 2, states are encouraged to implement a common exit policy.
+For states implementing common exit, a participant enrolled in multiple DOL-administered programs is exited only when all exit criteria are met for every program included in the common exit policy.

-TWC has long used integrated periods of participation (POPs) for individuals co-enrolled in two or more programs and continues to do so under WIOA through a common exit policy.
-This approach has proven to promote service delivery that focuses on customer needs, where specific programs serve to fund required services.
+TWC has long used integrated periods of participation (POPs) for individuals coenrolled in two or more programs and continues to do so under WIOA through a common exit policy.
+The approach has proven to promote service delivery that focuses on customer needs, where specific programs serve to fund required services.

 PROCEDURES: